 - small businesses with hundreds of individual stories behind them

-- How to set up a limited liability company in Poland?
+How much time does it take to register a company in Poland?

 For the online procedure it will take around 72 hours, as per the regular procedure through notary it will take 1-4 weeks.